habom2310/Running-retrained-Mobile-Net-in-dnn-emgucv-opencv/README.md

 # Dessert (result)

 Below image is the implementation in C# of Mobile net in dnn EmguCV for number plate recognition.
 The inputs for the model are images of characters that I cropped from the original image.
 More information about plate detection and segmentation is available [here](https://github.com/habom2310/ANPR-system).
+As you can see, the total time for number plate recognition (including plate detection, character segmentation and character recognition) is around 200 ms without GPU.
+It's promising to run it in a real-time application.

 ![Alt text](https://github.com/habom2310/Running-retrained-Mobile-Net-in-dnn-emgucv-opencv/blob/master/Result.jpg)